GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/field-response-removal/docs/modules/field-response-removal/en.md

 # Field Response Removal

-Addition of the `@remove` directive to the GraphQL schema, which removes the output of a field from the response.
+Remove the output of a field from the response.

 ## Description